ABOUT THE SWIM COURSE

 Each relay team will be issued two or three bibs (based on group size) with an identical number and ONE timing chip and a Velcro strap.
 Relay participants are to pass the velcro strap to their teammates in the transition area.
-Participants may carry the chip and Velcro band in their hand but it is preferred to wear the timing chip around your ankle for best results.
+Participants may carry the chip and Velcro band in their hand but it is preferred to wear the timing chip around the ankle for best results.
 The first relay participant (Swim – Leg #1) will start at the boat ramp on Centennial Lake.
-There is not a separate start for the Relay Teams.
+There is not a separate start for the Relay Teams, though you will have a designated wave.
 The other team member(s) will need to be in the transition area at the start of the race and exchange with their team member inside the transition area.

 Upon entering the transition area, incoming swimmers and cyclists should make sure their bib number is visible.
 This will help to ensure a smooth transition with your team members.